pwr4exp: Power Analysis for Experimental Designs

 beta

-For example, the expected values of the model coefficients for
+includes complex interactions.
+For example, the expected values of the

 mkdesign( ~ fA * fB + x, df1)$fixeff$beta